Everything you need to know about Macallan Private Eye

 The value of Macallan Private Eye

-The specific complexities of retail versus auction prices in the whisky market is a topic for another day, but in general Macallan Private Eye retails for between £5,500 and £8,000.
-There is also a bottle available on the Mark Littler Shop which we are brokering for a client for £4,000.
+The specific complexities of retail versus auction prices in the whisky market is a topic for another day, but in general Macallan Private Eye retails for between £10,000 (you can find a bottle of Macallan Private Eye here).

 The future of Macallan Private Eye

-We appear to be seeing fewer bottles appearing on the secondary market, and this has resulted in auction prices stabilising around the £3,500 to £4,000 mark for the time being.
+We appear to be seeing fewer bottles appearing on the secondary market, and this has resulted in auction prices stabilising around £5,000 mark for the time being.
 This variation largely depends on the auction house where it is sold, with some auctions achieving consistently higher prices; something to consider when you are buying and selling bottles.

 It is undeniable that Macallan Private Eye is one of the core cult bottles for whisky collectors.
 As there is a limited number of these bottles available and Macallan has firmly positioned itself as a super-premium brand, you can expect demand and therefore prices to remain high.
 If you can get your hands on a bottle, then we see no reason why this shouldn’t make for a substantial addition to a collector’s or investors portfolio of Macallan.